CodeandCoffeeCommunity/.github/profile/README.md

 ### 2. Advocates & Volunteers
 You've indicated interest in volunteering or have recognized contributions to an organizer and have received sufficient written correspondence.

 This is an empowered group of community members that resonate with the Code & Coffee mission.
 They contribute by either bringing people in from other places(Advocate), Volunteer(General title), or contributor(Github Contributor).
-Much less intensive than co-organizing.
+Much less intensive than co-organizing while having significant impact on steering of community initiatives.
 - Advocate
 - Volunteer
 - Former Advocates & Volunteers

 ### 3. Verified Members
 The majority of people will be here!
-We'd love for you to enjoy yourself and your presence is contribution enough.
+We'd love for you to enjoy yourself and your presence is enough contribution :)
 - Distinguished Community Member
 - Verified Community Member
 - NEW Community Member